 - One Green World – Another catalogue with a fantastic selection.
 They tend to have some more rare things too.
-We’re intending to get some bare root plants from here when it’s cool enough to ship.
+We have plans to order a few things from here (like a Yuzu citrus & Pineapple Guava!).

 - Farmtek Growers Supply – Great selection with fantastic prices.
-If I needs lots of something (seed tray, row cover…) I usually go with them b/c of their close to wholesale pricing.
+If I needs lots of something (seed trays, row cover…) I usually go with them b/c of their close to wholesale pricing.